JamesWoolfenden/learn-packer/docs/installing-packer.md

 # Installing Packer

-Packer is a system for creating multiple image types from a single file.
+Packer is a system for creating images and multiple image types from a single file.
 Manual Installation instructions are well documented on the Packer website.
-Packer like Terraform, it is frequently updated with new features, as well as fixes, which are well documented in its changelog
+Packer like Terraform, is frequently updated with new features, as well as fixes, which are well documented in its changelog
 <https://github.com/hashicorp/packer/blob/master/CHANGELOG.md>.